influxdata/docs-v2/content/influxdb/v2.4/reference/release-notes/influx-cli.md

 ### Bug fixes

-- Don't allow creating an auth with instance resources.
+- Fix to allow [influx auth create](/influxdb/v2.4/reference/cli/influx/auth/create/) to successfully create an API token without error.
 - Fix stack error typo.
 - Fix an error where `stdin` could not be used to create tasks.